jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

   .listen(3000, () => console.log("Server listening on Port 3000"));
 ```

-As you can see, all a server does is listen for HTTP traffic on a specific port (port 3000 in this case) which it receives as a **request object**.
-We use the **request object** to extract information regarding the request and usually data sent by the client.
+As you can see, all a server does is listen for HTTP traffic on a specific port (port 3000 in this case).
+Incoming traffic is received as a **request object**.
+We use the **request object** to extract information regarding the request which typically includes the HTTP method, url, HTTP headers, and possibly data sent by the client.
 To reply to a request we use the **response object**.

-The request and response objects are usually shortened to just **req** and **res** respectively.
+> The request and response objects are usually shortened to just **req** and **res** respectively.

+> HTTP headers provide **meta** information about the HTTP message itself.
+They'll tell you about cookies, the content-type, authorization, caching, and a lot more.

 If you run this code with `node http.js` and then navigate to `http://localhost:3000/` in your browser, you should see _"Received a request!"_ logged to your console.